-Employers today have an ever-growing list of obligations to meet to keep their companies in good standing and with a focus on compliance to avoid Form I-9 fines.
+Employers today have an ever-growing list of obligations to meet to keep their companies in good standing and with a focus on compliance to avoid Form I-9 violations and fines.

 The purpose of Form I-9 is to verify the identity and employment authorization of individuals hired for employment in the United States.
 As part of the Immigration Reform and Control Act of 1986, employers bear the burden of inspecting documents provided by new employees to confirm lawful employment authorization and must properly maintain an I-9 record for each of them.

-Failing to meet this requirement puts employers at risk of severe penalties that could negatively affect their company’s bottom line.
-Therefore, it is critical to take every possible precaution to avoid Form I-9 fines, especially in light of the recent increase in penalties for Form I-9 violations.
+Failing to meet this requirement puts employers at risk of severe Form I-9 penalties that could negatively affect their company’s bottom line.
+Therefore, it is critical to take every possible precaution to avoid Form I-9 fines, especially in light of the recent increase in Form I-9 penalties.

 In order to avoid Form I-9 fines, employers need to be aware of the recent adjustments: